AmbientRun/Ambient/docs/src/reference/ember.md

 content = { type = "Playable" }
 content = { type = "Playable", example = true } # example defaults to false

-# Assets are things you can use as a dependency in your project
+# Assets are things you can use as a dependency in your ember
 content = { type = "Asset", models = true, textures = false, audio = false, fonts = false, code = false } # models etc. default to false
 content = { type = "Asset", models = true } # Shorthand of above

-# Tools are things you can use to develop your project
+# Tools are things you can use to develop your ember
 content = { type = "Tool" }

 # Mods are extension to Playables